cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/TD3.md

 We can see that 1/3 of samples **do not** present mtDNA transfer, another third does so, but **not as much** as the final third, which is **highly associated** with mtDNA transfer.

 Additionally, subtypes of lung cancer have heterogenous distribution of mtDNA transfer, as can be seen by the different proportions displayed by the different sample types of lung.

+* **Panel B**

+A box plot, plotting structural variation representing both samples with SMNTs and those without.
+Displays the statistical significance between cancer type and an increased level of SMNTs.

+Depending on the statistical significance observed, we can determine if SMNTs are a result of **genomic instability** incurred by cancer, or the effect of **selection/driver mutation**.